Vitorialuz229/Projeto-Landing-Page/README.md

-# Challenge 01: Landing Page with HTML and CSS
+# Challenge 01: Landing Page with HTML and CSS - EN | PT
 Welcome to Challenge 01 of the DIO CSS Trail!
 In this challenge, I had the opportunity to build my first Landing Page using HTML and CSS, applying the fundamentals of the styling language, in addition to working with the relative and absolute measurement units that I learned along the way.

 # Final result